Analytic and topological index maps with values in the K-theory of mapping cones: Introduction

 \section{Introduction}

 The Baum-Douglas or $(M,E,f)$ model for $K$-homology is a fundamental tool in the study of index theory.
 Since its introduction in \cite{BD}, it has been used to study both classical and exotic index theory.
 In particular, it is useful to construct variants of the Baum-Douglas model which are associated to various index problems; for example, models associated to non-integer valued index maps are of interest.
-We refer to the Baum-Douglas model and its variants as geometric models.
+We refer to the Baum-Douglas model and its variants as geometric models and assume the reader is familiar with the original $(M,E,f)$-model, see any of \cite{BD, BD2, BHS, EM, Rav, Wal}.

-Before introducing our main results, we briefly review the construction of the Baum-Douglas model.
-The reader can find further details in any of \cite{BD, BD2, BHS, EM}.
-Let $X$ denote a finite CW-complex.
-A cycle in the Baum-Douglas model is a triple, $(M,E,f)$, where $M$ is a compact $spin^c$-manifold, $E$ is vector bundle, and $f:M\rightarrow X$ is a continuous map.
-A $\field{Z}/2$-graded abelian group, $K^{geo}_*(X)$, is obtained by taking equivalence classes of (isomorphism classes) of cycles; the relevant equivalence relation is generated by disjoint union/direct sum, bordism, and vector bundle modification.
-Furthermore, each part of such a cycle gives an element in $KK$-theory.
-These classes are \begin{enumerate} \item the class of the Dirac operator associated to the $spin^c$-structure on $M$, $[D]\in KK^*(C(M),\field{C})$; \item the class associated to the vector bundle, $[[E]]\in KK^0(C(M),C(M))$; \item the class associated to the $*$-homomorphism obtained from the continuous function, $[f]\in KK^0(C(X),C(M))$; \end{enumerate} Combining these classes leads to a natural map to analytic $K$-homology; more precisely, let

-This map is an isomorphism that vastly generalizes the Atiyah-Singer index theorem.
-In particular, the Atiyah-Singer index theorem for compact $spin^c$-manifold is encoded in the following commutative diagram:

-where ${\rm ind}_{top}$ is the topological index map and $c^*$ is the map on $KK$-theory obtained from the unital inclusion of the complex numbers into $C(X)$.
+This paper is continuation of \cite{DeeGeoRelKhom}; the setup is as follows.
+Let $X$ be a finite CW-complex, $\phi:B_1 \rightarrow B_2$ be a unital $*$-homomorphism between unital $C^*$-algebras and $C_{\phi}$ be the mapping cone of $\phi$.
+In \cite{DeeGeoRelKhom}, a geometric model of the Kasparov group $KK^*(C(X),C_{\phi})$ was constructed.
+We denote the resulting abelian group by $K_*(X;\phi)$.
+(A more detailed review of notation can be found at the end of the introduction).
+The main results of the present paper are as follows: \begin{enumerate} \item the construction of an explicit (i.e., defined at the level of cycles) isomorphism $\lambda: K_*(X;\phi) \rightarrow KK^{*+1}(C(X),C_{\phi})$ modelled on the classical topological index map; \item the construction of an explicit isomorphism (i.e., analytic index map) from $K_*(X;\phi)$ to $KK^{*+1}(C(X),C_{\phi})$ using higher Atiyah-Patodi-Singer index theory (see \cite{PS}) in the special case when $X$ is a point and $\phi_*: K_*(B_1) \rightarrow K_*(B_2)$ is injective; \item a proof of the equality of these two maps when they are both defined, see Theorem \ref{indBouEqu} (this is an index theorem). \end{enumerate}